vishwajeet-hogale/LearnSTL/readme.md

 3) Iterative knapsack problem solution.
 4) Hamiltonian cycle
 5) Find middle elemnt in a linked list]
-6)Anagram Solution : two strings with words.
+6) Anagram Solution : two strings with words.
 Go through each word and check if anagrams can be formed.
 If not then minimum modification that is needed to make it into an anagram

 ## Answers File name according to numbers